microsoft/vcpkg-docs/vcpkg/github-integration.md

 ### <a name="caching-nuget"></a> The GitHub Packages NuGet cache provider

-GitHub Packages allows a repository to publish binary artifacts for public or private use.
-In addition to hosting storage for published packages, GitHub Packages supports a variety of package management tools by acting as a package registry. vcpkg can use the NuGet registry interface to GitHub Packages as a cache for vcpkg binary artifacts, by using the `nuget` binary source provider.
+GitHub Packages make it possible for a repository to publish binary artifacts for public or private use.
+Beyond hosting storage for published packages, GitHub Packages supports a variety of package management tools by acting as a package registry. vcpkg can use the NuGet registry interface to GitHub Packages as a cache for vcpkg binary artifacts, by using the `nuget` binary source provider.
 This integration with GitHub Packages is not as straightforward as the GitHub Actions cache integration and management of the cached binaries is more difficult, making the GitHub Actions cache a better option for most users.

 ## <a name="dependency-graph"></a> The GitHub dependency graph